-In addition, the family and live-in aide will be required to submit a certification stating that the live-in aide is (1) not obligated for the support of the person(s) needing the care, and (2) would not be living in the unit except to provide the necessary supportive services.
+In addition, the family and live-in aide will be required to submit a certification stating that the live-in aide is:

+- 1. Determined to be essential to the care and well-being of the person(s) needing the care, - 2.
+Not obligated for the support of the person(s) needing the care, and - 3.
+Would not be living in the unit except to provide the necessary supportive services.